-Our Company may be held responsible for bribes paid on its behalf by third parties, with severe and often irreparable consequences, even if our Company did not authorize these payments.
+1. Our Company may be held responsible for bribes paid on its behalf by third parties, with severe and often irreparable consequences, even if our Company did not authorize these payments.
 Therefore, it is critical that we are careful in the selection of agents, that is, those people or companies who act on our behalf.
-It is also important to note that whether such third party was acting for or on behalf of the Company will be determined by reference to all the relevant circumstances and not merely by reference to the nature of the relationship between such person and the Company.
+It is also important to note that whether such third party was

-- All dealings with suppliers, agents, contractors, service providers, intermediaries, consultants, and advisors, shall be carried out with the highest standards of integrity and in compliance with all relevant laws and regulations.
+- 2. All dealings with suppliers, agents, contractors, service providers, intermediaries, consultants, and advisors, shall be carried out with the highest standards of integrity and in compliance with all relevant laws and regulations.
 We expect all our third parties to share ourvalues and our ethical standards. - 3.
 The following should be kept in mind prior to engaging a third party: - a.
 Appropriate due diligence is conducted and properly documented. - b.
 Formal commitment (in writing) is sought from the third party to ensure compliance to these standards. - c.
 Appropriate anti-bribery and anti-corruption provisions are incorporated in the contracts in consultation with the Company's Legal team, including the right to audit, as well as a clause on termination, if the partner/party fails to abide by the anti-bribery and anti-corruption terms.